 Estimated reading time: 8 minutes

-B was a child in care, and after a lifetime of abuse, her foster carers gave her what she wanted most, a safe and loving home and a future filled with love.
-B’s life and her sibling’s lives were filled with abuse by the one they called their mother.
-B explains how Social workers took some of her siblings into care because her mother could not cope with them; however, she always stayed.
+B was a child in care, and her foster carers gave her what she needed most, a safe and loving home and a future filled with love.
+B and her siblings’ lives had been filled with abuse by the woman they called Mother; she shares how Social workers took her siblings into care because Mother could not cope with them.

-The reason for this?
-Because, as the Social workers would always say to her, you’re a good girl B; and good girls stay at home.
-However, at 14, B finally snapped and demanded that she go into care; she had had enough.
+However, B always stayed.
+And, the reason for this?
+Because the Social workers would always say, ‘you’re a good girl B, and good girls stay at home.’
+But, at 14 years of age, B finally snapped and demanded that she go into care; she had had enough.